This post was written in partnership with the National Park Trust and sponsor Northside USA for Kids to Parks Day.

 Kids to Parks Day from the National Park Trust

-In talking about the five major national parks, I’ve only scratched the surface of the outdoor offerings the NPS has in Northern California.
+In talking about the five major national parks, I’ve only scratched the surface of the outdoor offerings the NPS has in the northern half of the state as well as all over California.
 The National Park Service also manages national monuments and various historic and conservation areas all over the country, many of which are in Northern California too!
 (Related: National Park Sites in the San Francisco Bay Area)

 And of course the California State Parks system and so many local and regional parks have robust outdoor offerings within the state too.
 The key is just to get started with them!
 (Related: Getting Started with National Parks Travel: National Parks Tips for Beginners)

 If you are looking to get your kids outside more, this month is a great time.
 May 19, 2018 is Kids to Parks Day, a day encouraging families to get out into these many parks, sponsored by the National Park Trust.
 The National Park Trust calls it a day to “learn about park stewardship, outdoor recreation, STEM (science, technology, engineering and math), and the history of our country.”
 Parks all over the country are hosting special events, so chances are good one is close for your family too!